-Tel: +84 24 3772 5618 Email: waewpen.p@tilleke.com URL: www.tilleke.com
+Tel: +84 24 3772 5556 ngoctu.t@tilleke.com Fmail: URI: www.tilleke.com

 Waewpen Piemwichai is a registered foreign attorney with the Tilleke & Gibbins corporate and commercial group in Hanoi.
 A native of Thailand, Waewpen advises domestic and multinational clients to establish and operate businesses in Thailand and Vietnam.
 She specialises in foreign direct investment and TMT and has expertise in practice areas including company incorporation, joint ventures, M&A, investment promotion, foreign business licences, specific business permits and licences, labour, and immigration.
 Waewpen graduated with an LL.B. from Thammasat University, Thailand.
-She is a licensed attorney-at-law registered with the Lawyers Council of Thailand and is a member of Thai Bar Association.
-Waewpen is the firm's Vietnam contact person for Thai-speaking clients, as well as one of the firm's
+She is a licensed attorney-at-law registered with the Lawyers Council of Thailand and is a member of the Thai Bar Association.
+Waewpen is the firm's Vietnam contact person for Thai-speaking clients, as well as one of the firm's representatives to the Thai Business Association in Vietnam.